 Sail a little further to discover Lopud, where a gracious fortified medieval monastery (now a boutique hotel) overlooks a dinky harbour village.
 There are plenty of cheerful café-bars here, and if you're not already sated with history after your stay in Dubrovnik you can slog to the hilltop Sutvrač for outstanding views.
 You'll find a super sandy crescent beach at Sunj, about 2.2km (1.3miles) from the harbour – but you'll have to foot it, as there are no vehicles on Lopud bar a few mini-tractors.

-If you're looking for a laidback spot to stay for a few days, Šipan, largest of the Elaphiti Islands, could be your best bet.
+If you're looking for a laidback spot to stay for a few days, Šipan, largest of the Elafiti Islands, could be your best bet.
 Its beaches are pebbly, but the water is brilliantly clear and blue, and its hinterland is a verdant patchwork of vineyards and olive groves.
-You'll find plenty of friendly guesthouses and self-catering apartments in Sudurad, Šipan's harbour village.
+You'll find plenty of friendly guesthouses and self-catering apartments in Suđurađ, Šipan's harbour village.

 How to get to the Elafiti Islands from Dubrovnik: Ferry timetables vary throughout the year.
-Journey times are 20 minutes to Koločep; one hour to Lopud one hour and two hours to Šipan.
+Journey times are 30 minutes to Koločep; one hour to Lopud and up to two hours to Šipan.

-Porquerolles, largest of the three isles, is a traffic-free paradise of olive groves and pine woods, criss-crossed by walking and cycling trails, and shores fringed by sandy beaches and sun-kissed azure seas.
+Porquerolles, largest of the three isles, is a traffic-free paradise of olive groves and pine woods, criss-crossed by walking and cycling trails, with shores fringed by sandy beaches and sun-kissed azure seas.

-Its neighbour Port-Cros is surrounded by a marine national park where you can snorkel; around the rocky coves where Jacques-Yves Cousteau, godfather of scuba diving, pioneered his 'Aqua-Lung'.
+Its neighbour Port-Cros is surrounded by a marine national park where you can snorkel around the rocky coves.
+It was here that Jacques-Yves Cousteau, godfather of scuba diving, pioneered his 'Aqua-Lung'.